-Late Breaking Abstract Submission for the 2023 South African Palliative Care Conference
+Call For Abstracts for the 2025 South African Palliative Care Conference

-Call For Abstracts for the 2023 South African Palliative Care Conference
+The call for abstracts for the South African Palliative Care Conference 2025 has been issued.

-The theme of the conference is ‘Palliative Care is Everyone’s Business’ with the aim to reach out and to welcome patients, families, volunteers and professionals from a broad diversity of vocations whose work brings them in contact with patients across all ages with life-threatening and life-limiting conditions.
+The conference aims to reach out and to welcome professionals and other healthcare providers from a broad diversity of vocations whose work brings them in contact with patients across all ages with life-threatening and life-limiting conditions.

-A significant component of the conference programme will be abstract-driven and we encourage you to submit work that introduces new and innovative ideas and/or concepts, research findings and advances to the field of both adult and/or paediatric and/or palliative care systems, as well as analysis of both success and failure.
+A significant component of the conference programme will be abstract-driven, and we encourage you to submit work that introduces new and innovative ideas, concepts, research findings and advances to the field of adult and/or paediatric and/or palliative care systems, as well as analysis of both success and failure.
 We invite all forms of research, studies and reports.

-The focus of the conference will be on the imperative for palliative care of the future to be inclusive, relevant, and sustainable.
+The focus of the conference will be on the imperative for palliative care to be inclusive, innovative, solution focused, and an integral component of all healthcare provision.

-The conference programme will include workshops, plenary and parallel presentations and will be compiled with due consideration by the multidisciplinary Scientific Committees.
+The conference programme will include workshops, panel discussions, plenary and parallel presentations and will be compiled with due consideration by the multidisciplinary Scientific Committees.

 We invite you to submit abstracts for presentation at the conference.
 Abstracts can be submitted either as an oral or as a poster presentation and the final decision on the format will be made by the Scientific Committees.

-Please note, the deadline for abstract submission has been extended 1 December 2022.
+Please note, the deadline for abstract submission is 16 February 2025.

 Scientific Committee